Tell us what you want to hear.

 In severe cases, the attack could cause people to have blue fingers or lips and to faint.

-If you notice the signs and symptoms of a severe asthma attack and the steps to stop the attack aren’t working, then you should call 911 to get the help you need.
+If you notice the signs and symptoms of a severe asthma attack and your emergency management steps aren’t working, then you should call 911 to get the help you need.

 Gradual asthma attacks are also known as a slow-onset asthma attack.
 Most people associate asthma attacks with a quick and sudden occurrence, so being aware of slow-onset attacks is also important.

 These gradual attacks are associated with a progressive difficulty to breathe.
-Fortunately, unlike sudden onset asthma attacks (which can become serious within minutes), people who experience a slow onset attack will have more time to seek help or follow the necessary steps to relieve their symptoms.
+Fortunately, unlike sudden onset asthma attacks (which can become serious within minutes), people who experience a slow onset attack will have more time to seek help or follow their prescribed action plan to manage their symptoms.

 In order to understand what happens in an asthma attack, we need to understand a little about the biological makeup of the lungs.
 The lungs are complex organs that have a specific structure that allows them to work efficiently.